gohugoio/hugoDocs/content/en/render-hooks/tables.md

 ## Example

-In its default configuration, Hugo renders Markdown tables according to the [GitHub Flavored Markdown specification].
+In its default configuration, Hugo renders Markdown tables according to the [GitHub Flavored Markdown specification][].
 To create a render hook that does the same thing:

-[GitHub Flavored Markdown specification]: https://github.github.com/gfm/#tables-extension-

 ```go-html-template {file="layouts/_markup/render-table.html" copy=true}
 <table